Shop From Home for Designer Vinyl Flooring New Jersey!

 Vinyl Plank Flooring

 Vinyl plank flooring is also commonly referred to as luxury vinyl plank, LVP, or waterproof vinyl plank flooring.
 This type of vinyl flooring has become one of the most popular flooring options in today’s market.
 Its popularity stems from the fact that the styles are gorgeous, it’s incredibly durable and most of them are 100% waterproof.
 These floors not only look good but they stand up to high traffic areas and busy family lives.
 A high percentage of the styles are being manufactured with locking tongue and groove systems that click together and are installed by “floating” them over the subfloor.
 There is no need for any glue or nails.
 The majority of the styles of luxury vinyl plank are meant to look like wood, but there are also some that simulate stone or ceramic tile.
-The style selection includes modern looks and colors, antiqued and weathered wood, distressed looks, and wide width planks.
+The style selection includes modern looks and colors, antiqued and weathered wood, distressed looks, and wide-width planks.
 For better durability choose a product that has a 20 mil wear layer and is between 6 and 8 mm or thicker overall.
-For the more budget conscious, choose a product with a 12 mil wear layer.
-When installing vinyl plank in a commercial setting it will typically be what is known as solid vinyl plank and it will be glued down using special adhesive.
+For the more budget-conscious, choose a product with a 12 mil wear layer.
+When installing vinyl plank in a commercial setting it will typically be what is known as solid vinyl plank and it will be glued down using a special adhesive.

 Vinyl Floor Tiles